Kotlin/kotlinx.serialization/docs-website/topics/serialization-transform-json.md

 ```
 {kotlin-runnable="true"}

-In this example, the `Response` class has a custom serializer that handles `Ok` values directly as JSON values, but handles `Error` values as JSON objects containing the error message.

 ### Preserve unknown JSON attributes

 A common use case for a custom JSON-specific serializer is preserving JSON properties from the input that your serializable class doesn't define.